ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 ### Review deployed VRA

-Inspect the new VRA.
+1. Inspect the new VRA.
 On the [Infrastructure Dashboard](https://control.bluemix.net) Select **Network** in the left hand pane followed by **Gateway Appliances** to go to the [Gateway Appliances](https://control.bluemix.net/network/gateways) page.
 Select the name of the newly created VRA in the **Gateway** column to proceed to the Gateway Details page.

 ![](images/Gateway-detail.png)

-Record the Private and Public IP addresses of the VRA for future use.
+2. Make a note of the Private and Public IP addresses of the VRA for future use.

 ## Initial VRA setup

-Using the SSL VPN login to the VRA from your workstation using the default **vyatta** account accepting the SSH security prompts.
-To increase security, once SSH login is successful via the private network, public network access to the VRA is removed along with userid/password authentication.
+1. From your workstation, via the SSL VPN, login to the VRA using the default **vyatta** account, accepting the SSH security prompts.

 ```
 SSH vyatta@<VRA Private IP Address>
 ```

-Setup of the VRA requires the VRA to be placed into [edit] mode using the `configure` or `conf` command.
-When in [edit] mode the prompt changes from $ to #.
+Setup of the VRA requires the VRA to be placed into \[edit\] mode using the `configure` or `conf` command.
+When in \[edit\] mode the prompt changes from $ to #.
 After successful VRA command execution a change can be committed to the running configuration with the `commit` command.
 Once you have verified that the configuration is working as intended, it can be saved permanently using the `save` command.
 To return to the Vyatta system command prompt $, type `exit`.

 If at any stage before the `save` command is entered, access is lost due to committing a configuration change, rebooting the VRA will return it back to the last save point, restoring access.{tip}

-First disable standard user/password login:
+2. To enhance security, now that SSH login is successful via the private network, public network access to the VRA is removed along with userid/password authentication.

 ```
 vyatta@gateway1:-$ configure